 All scuba participants must meet medical questionnaire requirements.
 Some conditions or medications may prevent you from diving.
 These requirements can be found on our Can I Dive? page, and we strongly recommend reviewing before booking.

 Altitude is defined as 300m/1000ft above sea level.
-This includes going to the Atherton Tablelands (a popular local scenic attraction), so please be aware if booking tours to follow your dive trip.
-Under normal circumstances, you should be out of the water from your last dive of the day at 2 pm.
+Certain other tourist attractions around Cairns and Tropical North Queensland involve travelling to altitude.
+These include the Atherton Tablelands and the Skyrail Rainforest Cableway, so we recommend a gap between booking these experiences and any dive course or trip.
+Under normal circumstances, you should be out of the water on your last dive by around 2pm.

 ⭐⭐⭐⭐⭐